danyatheslayer/actix-rest-api/README.md

 .cargo/config.toml
 ```

-you may create dir with file in current dir using template:
+you may create dir with file in current dir using template, more in [cargo book](https://doc.rust-lang.org/cargo/reference/environment-variables.html):

 ```
 [env]